-If you are intentional, you can make your partner feel loved every day by doing some simple things.
+If you are intentional, your actions can make your partner feel loved every day.

 We all have different partners in life.
 However, there is ONE partner who is foremost in your mind.